Coronavirus - Accessing Financial Support

 Despite this, where tenants have requested some form of financial support from their landlords, our research has shown that the majority of landlords have gone above and beyond to support their tenants and work together to sustain their tenancies.

 However, this situation cannot continue forever and landlords and tenants need more support to sustain tenancies through further restrictions and lockdowns.
 To help represent your interests and campaign for a fair deal for landlords, we need case studies we can point to in our discussions with the Government over further financial support.

 If you would like to get involved and support our work on this, please share your story with the policy team.

 What is a mortgage holiday?

-As part of the Government’s response to the coronavirus emergency, lenders have agreed to allow people with buy to let mortgages to apply for a mortgage holiday of up to six months.
+Mortgage holidays were part of the Government’s response to the coronavirus emergency.
+Lenders agreed to allow people with buy to let mortgages to apply for a mortgage holiday of up to six months.
 During a mortgage holiday, scheduled mortgage payments were paused.
 However, interest continued to accrue meaning higher payments would be required afterwards.

 When can I apply for a mortgage holiday?

-Will my credit rating be affected if I take the mortgage holiday?
+Will my credit rating be affected if I took the mortgage holiday?